MapBBCode/mapbbcode/README.md

 ## Included Libraries

-Those libraries reside in `dist/lib` directory and should (though not required to) be put together with `mapbbcode*` files in derived projects.
+Those libraries reside in `dist/lib` directory and should be put together with `mapbbcode*` files in derived projects, otherwise you would have to fix paths in `mapbbcode-window.html`.

 * [Leaflet](http://leafletjs.com/) (BSD 2-clause)
 * [Leaflet.draw](https://github.com/Leaflet/Leaflet.draw) (MIT)
 * [Bing.js](https://github.com/shramov/leaflet-plugins/blob/master/layer/tile/Bing.js) (BSD 2-clause)

+Thanks to [Vladimir Agafonkin](https://github.com/mourner), [Dave Leaver](https://github.com/danzel), [Jacob Toye](https://github.com/jacobtoye), [Pavel Shramov](https://github.com/shramov) and other contributors to those libraries for the excellent code and functionality that allowed to create MapBBCode so fast.

 ## Authors and License